-Christians in Niger are increasingly under threat.
-Being at the heart of the Sahel, Niger has seen a massive rise in the radicalization and activities of militant groups.
-Anywhere in the country, performing acts of worship is risky for converts to Christianity.
+Niger has become a hub for jihadist activity just like Burkina Faso and Mali.
+Being at the heart of the Sahel, Niger has seen a massive rise in radicalization.
+As a result, anywhere in the country, performing acts of worship is risky for converts to Christianity.
 Converts face hostility from family members and the community at this private level since conversion is demonized.
 Other Christians do not face this form of persecution and are generally allowed to practice their faith in private.
 Converts usually go underground, refuse to be identified and live their new faith in secret.
 Some converts also decide to leave the country.
 Outside the major towns and cities, all types of Christianity must make sure that they are not seen by others when they conduct acts of worship.